Social impacts are the consequences people experience when a new project brings change.

 Social Impact Assessment Guideline

-The Social Impact Assessment Guideline is required to be applied for all state significant projects to deliver a clear and consistent approach to assessing social impacts.
+The Social Impact Assessment Guideline is required to be applied for all State significant projects that require a Social Impact Assessment (SIA), to deliver a clear and consistent approach to assessing social impacts.
+The guideline provides a framework to identify, predict and evaluate likely social impacts and propose responses to them as part of the overall environmental assessment.

 Crime Prevention and the Assessment of Development Applications